arborelia/familiar/README.md

     !q <number>         Get a specific quote
-    !q <word>           Get a quote with a certain word in it !addquote <quote>   Add a quote to the database (!q+ for short) !addcommand <command> <response>
+    !q <word>           Get a quote with a certain word in it !addquote <quote>   Add a quote to the database (!q+ for short) !delquote <number>  Remove a quote from the database (!q- for short) !addcommand <command> <response>
         (also !command or !addcmd or !message or a bunch of other things) If you're a mod, this defines a custom ! command that responds with